xh/hoist-core/README.md

 :see_no_evil: A special `pwd` type allows passwords and other sensitive info to be stored in an encrypted form for use on the server, avoiding the need to save these common types of configuration to the database in plaintext.
-Note howevever that any developer can deliberately print the output of an encrypted config by logging the (unencrypted) output of `configService.getPwd()`.
+Note however that any developer can deliberately print the output of an encrypted config by logging the (unencrypted) output of `configService.getPwd()`.

 #### Required Configs